New Hampshire Attorney General: Office of the Attorney General

-The Attorney General is required by statute to nominate a Deputy and a Director of Administration.
-They also may nominate Assistant and Senior Assistant Attorneys General, as well as Criminal Justice and Consumer Protection Investigators; provided there is money appropriated in biennium budget for such positions.
-Additionally, in the interest of the public welfare, the Attorney General is permitted to delegate the authority of the office to the Deputy and Assistant Attorneys General as they see fit.
+The attorney general is required by statute to nominate a deputy and a Director of Administration.
+They also may nominate assistant and senior assistant attorneys general, as well as criminal justice and consumer protection investigators; provided there is money appropriated in biennium budget for such positions.
+Additionally, in the interest of the public welfare, the attorney general is permitted to delegate the authority of the office to the deputy and assistant attorneys general as they see fit.

-Deputy Attorney General
+Deputy attorney general

-The Attorney General is required to nominate a Deputy Attorney General for appointment by the governor, with the consent of the council.
-The Deputy acts as Attorney General whenever the latter is absent or unable to act from any cause, or whenever there is a vacancy in the office, provided an Acting Attorney General has not been appointed.
+The attorney general is required to nominate a deputy attorney general for appointment by the governor, with the consent of the council.
+The deputy acts as attorney general whenever the latter is absent or unable to act from any cause, or whenever there is a vacancy in the office, provided an acting attorney general has not been appointed.

-Acting Attorney General
+Acting attorney general

-The Governor and Council are required by RSA 7:15 to appoint an Acting Attorney General if the Attorney General becomes incapacitated to perform his or her duties.
-The Acting Attorney General serves only during such incapacity and is paid a "reasonable compensation for his [or her] services and expenses."
-The Deputy Attorney General serves as the Acting Attorney General until the Governor and Council appoint someone to be the Acting Attorney General.
+The governor and Council are required by RSA 7:15 to appoint an acting attorney general if the attorney general becomes incapacitated to perform his or her duties.
+The acting attorney general serves only during such incapacity and is paid a "reasonable compensation for his [or her] services and expenses."
+The deputy attorney general serves as the acting attorney general until the governor and Council appoint someone to be the acting attorney general.

-Assistant Attorneys General
+Assistant attorneys general

-The Attorney General is permitted to appoint Assistant Attorneys General subject to the approval of the governor and council, as provided for in the budget.
-Assistant Attorneys General each serve a term of 5 years and should a position be vacant prior to the expiration of the term, such a vacancy can be filled for the remainder of the term.
-An Assistant Attorney General may be removed only as provided by RSA 4:1.
+The attorney general is permitted to appoint assistant attorneys general subject to the approval of the governor and council, as provided for in the budget.
+Assistant attorneys general each serve a term of 5 years and should a position be vacant prior to the expiration of the term, such a vacancy can be filled for the remainder of the term.
+An assistant attorney general may be removed only as provided by RSA 4:1.

-Senior Assistant Attorneys General
+Senior assistant attorneys general

-The Attorney General can also designate Senior Assistant Attorneys General, who serve at the pleasure of the Attorney General.
-Senior assistant attorneys general may serve as bureau chiefs, or in any other position as the Attorney General sees fit.
+The attorney general can also designate senior assistant attorneys general, who serve at the pleasure of the attorney general.
+Senior assistant attorneys general may serve as bureau chiefs, or in any other position as the attorney general sees fit.

-Director of Administration
+Director of administration

-The Attorney General is also required to nominate, subject to confirmation by the governor and council, an unclassified Director of Administration for the Office of Attorney General, within the limits of the appropriation made for the appointment, who shall serve for a 5-year term.
+The attorney general is also required to nominate, subject to confirmation by the governor and council, an unclassified director of administration for the Office of Attorney General, within the limits of the appropriation made for the appointment, who shall serve for a 5-year term.
 The director of administration may be removed only as provided by RSA 4:1.